bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 Sjors Provoost: 02:08:04

-I don't think you need to do it full time, by the way, but I'm very Dutch in that sense.
+I don't think you need to do it full-time, by the way, but I'm very Dutch in that sense.
-I think you can do things part time, but it's nice to have long term continuity though.
+I think you can do things part-time, but it's nice to have long-term continuity though.

 NVK: 02:08:13

 Yep.
 There was, Okay, so here's another question that's along those lines too.
-A open source optimist guy.
+An open source optimist guy.
 How are decisions made about code-based structure and best practices?
 So like, I'm just interpreting his question here, but like code structure and sort of like best practices and sort of like how the core sort of like prefers things to be done.

 Sjors Provoost: 02:08:37

-And there's a developer notes markdown file in the GitHub repository that has a bunch of these standard things like, you know, do the intendation this way, do the intendation that way.
+And there's a developer notes markdown file in the GitHub repository that has a bunch of these standard things like, you know, do the indentation this way, do the indentation that way.
-There's a few linters that check things and other than that I think the convention is to do whatever similar code was already doing, like kind of just follow the existing pattern.
+There are a few linters that check things and other than that I think the convention is to do whatever similar code was already doing, like kind of just follow the existing pattern.
-Don't go and factor all the commas in the code, you're not going to make people happy.
+Don't go and refactor all the commas in the code, you're not going to make people happy.

 James O'Beirne: 02:09:04

-The document that Mike referenced earlier, the onboarding to Bitcoin Core, I think spends a lot of time talking about architecture and the considerations that would involve and how the evolution of how things have gone.
+The document that Mike referenced earlier, the onboarding to Bitcoin Core, I think spends a lot of time talking about architecture and the considerations that would involve and how the evolution of how things has gone.
-So That's really, I mean, you could do a two hour podcast on just how core should be architected, how it is architected.
+So That's really, I mean, you could do a two-hour podcast on just how core should be architected, how it is architected.
 So that document's definitely worth reading if you're curious about that.

 Sjors Provoost: 02:09:25